This investigation is free and open to everyone.

 The connection between these four men begins with one company: America Online.

-The fourth, Dan Snyder, moved in the same D.C. power circles.
+The fifth member of the cluster, Dan Snyder, moved in the same D.C. power circles.
 He owned the Washington NFL franchise (later the Commanders), which he purchased in 1999 for $800 million.
-In a city where business, politics, and sports intersect at every charity gala, every skybox, every fundraiser — Snyder, Kimsey, Case, and Leonsis occupied the same rooms.2
+In a city where business, politics, and sports intersect at every charity gala, every skybox, every fundraiser — Snyder, Kimsey, Case, and Leonsis occupied the same rooms.

 Key Finding